Putting Paul Chen Swords to the test – the Practical Plus Katana!

 As stated at the start of this review, maybe I was lucky - maybe I just ended up with a much better quality PPK than usual.

-In all honesty, it is no longer necessary to take such a risk and buy Paul Chen swords on ebay.
+In all honesty, it is no longer necessary to take such a risk and buy Paul Chen swords on eBay like I did now.
 Primarily because, there is one respected sword seller who stocks them at very close to the original ebay price, pre-inspects before sending, ships worldwide and has a generous 45 day return policy...